trevor-the-developer/JSON-Exporter/docs/API_REFERENCE.md

 ## Models and Data Types

 ### CommandResult
-Standardized result wrapper for all operations.
+Standardised result wrapper for all operations.

 ```csharp
 public record CommandResult